Bird Dog

 Instructions

-- Start on hands and knees with your hands under your shoulders.
+- Start on hands and knees with your hands under your shoulders and knees under your hips.

-- Brace your core and keep your back neutral.
+- Brace your core enough to keep your ribs and pelvis steady.

-- Extend one arm forward and the opposite leg backward.
+- Reach one arm forward while extending the opposite leg straight back.

 Tips & Tricks